SolaceProducts/pubsubplus-kubernetes-helm-quickstart/docs/PubSubPlusK8SDeployment.md

 #### Reducing resource requirements of Monitoring Nodes in an HA deployment

-The Kubernetes StatefulSet which controls the pods that make up a PubSub+ broker [deployment in an HA redundancy group](#deployment-scaling) does not distinguish between PubSub+ HA node types: it assigns the same CPU and memory resources to pods hosting worker and monitoring node types, even though monitoring nodes have minimal resource requirements.
+The Kubernetes StatefulSet which controls the pods that make up a Solace broker [deployment in an HA redundancy group](#deployment-scaling) does not distinguish between Solace HA node types: it assigns the same CPU and memory resources to pods hosting worker and monitoring node types, even though monitoring nodes have minimal resource requirements.

 To address this, a "solace-pod-modifier" Kubernetes admission plugin is provided as part of this repo: when deployed it intercepts pod create requests and can set the lower resource requirements for broker monitoring nodes only.

-Also ensure to define the Helm chart parameter `solace.podModifierEnabled: true` to provide the necessary annotations to the PubSub+ broker pods, which acts as a "control switch" to enable the monitoring pod resource modification.
+Also ensure to define the Helm chart parameter `solace.podModifierEnabled: true` to provide the necessary annotations to the Solace broker pods, which acts as a "control switch" to enable the monitoring pod resource modification.

 Refer to the [Readme of the plugin](/solace-pod-modifier-admission-plugin/README.md) for details on how to activate and use it.
 Note: the plugin requires Kubernetes v1.16 or later.